Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

-Following the steps introduced in Section \ref{section2}, we first obtain the posterior distributions from the BP, DPM, and MFM models.
-We generate a sample of size $\tilde{N}= 2000$ from the posterior predictive distributions $\tilde{f}$ from these models.
-Next, by following Algorithm \ref{algo_estimate}, we obtain the sequence of finite mixture model summary estimates $\hat{g}_{\boldsymbol{\gamma}}^k$ defined in \eqref{eq:finite}, under the Gaussian kernel summary for all three models where the maximum of components was set as $K_{\text{max}} = 10$.
-From the summary estimates we obtain the discrepancy function plots $d_{n}^k:= d_{n}^k(\tilde{f}, \hat{g}_{\boldsymbol{\gamma}}^k)$, as defined in Equation \eqref{eq:6}.
+We first obtained the posterior distributions from the BP, DPM, and MFM models, from which we generated samples of size $\tilde{N}=2000$ from the respective posterior predictive distributions $\tilde{f}$.
+Following Section \ref{num_summary}, we applied Algorithm \ref{algo_estimate} and obtained the sequence of finite mixture model summary estimates $\hat{g}_{\boldsymbol{\gamma}}^k$, with Gaussian kernels and a maximum of $K_{\text{max}}=10$ components.
+From these estimates, we derived the discrepancy function plots $d_{n}^k$ for $n = 1,\dots,2000$ and $k = 1,\dots,10$, as defined in \eqref{eq:6}.
+Figure~\ref{sim_examp_all} displays the average discrepancy function, $\bar{d}_{n}^k$ (points), as defined in \eqref{approx} alongside plus or minus one standard deviation, $\text{sd}(d_{n}^k)$ (bars).
+The discrepancy plots are shown on the left panels of (a), (b), and (c), generated under the BP, DPM, and MFM models, respectively.

-Using the heuristic discussed in Section \ref{section23}, we can identify the summary $\hat{g}_{\boldsymbol{\gamma}}^k$ that best approximates $\tilde{f}$ through the discrepancy plot $d_{n}^k$ and $K^* \in \{1,2,\dots, K_{\text{max}}\}$, for the different models.
-Using this information, we then projected the posterior of the chosen models using Algorithm \ref{algo2} to generate the lower-dimensional posterior approximation $\boldsymbol{\gamma}'$ as defined in Equation \eqref{possum_mc}, which is equipped with uncertainty quantification for the density estimate.

-In Figures \ref{sim_examp_BP}, \ref{sim_examp_DPM}, and \ref{sim_examp_MFM}, the discrepancy functions $d_{n}^k$ in the plots on the left indicate that a Gaussian summary with five components provides a reasonable approximation for the predictive posterior of the BP, DPM, and MFM models, respectively.
-This conclusion is supported by the fact that the average value of the discrepancy function, $\bar{d}_{n}^k:= \bar{d}_{n}^k(\tilde{f}, \hat{g}_{\boldsymbol{\gamma}}^k) $, as defined in \eqref{approx}, is close to zero for all three models.
-Furthermore, the uncertainty associated with a summary with $k = 5$ components is small, as evidenced by the narrow credible interval.
-For summaries with more than five components, $k>5$, the uncertainty remains comparably low, but it increases substantially for summaries with fewer than five components, indicating a poor approximation to the posterior predictive distribution.
+Using the heuristic presented in Section \ref{section23}, in the discrepancy plots, we identified that the summary $g_{\boldsymbol{\gamma}}^k$ with $k = 5$ components provided a good approximation for the predictive posterior under all models.
+This is supported by the average discrepancy $\bar{d}_n^k$ being near zero.
+Moreover, the uncertainty for summaries with $k = 5$ components, measured by $\text{sd}(d_{n}^k)$, is small, indicated by the narrow interval.
+For summaries with $k<5$, the uncertainty increases substantially, reflecting a poor approximation of summaries in these cases.
+Following Section \ref{section3}, we projected the posterior of the models via Algorithm \ref{algo2}, in a summary with $K^* = 5$ components, and obtained the lower-dimensional parameter summary $\boldsymbol{\gamma}'$ and the corresponding density $g(\cdot|\boldsymbol{\gamma}')$, which includes uncertainty quantification.